bradley-woods/tech230-aws/aws-ec2-setup.md

 # AWS EC2 Setup

-In this guide, we will be looking at launching our first VM hosted on the cloud using AWS.
+In this guide, we will be looking at launching our first VM hosted on the cloud using AWS EC2 (Elastic Compute Cloud).

 ## Launching an EC2 Instance